Drinking water testing and services

 Our Water and Wastewater Regulatory Compliance team reviews all test results.
 If the results do not meet water quality safety standards, immediate action is taken to report the incident to the Medical Officer of Health and the Ontario Ministry of the Environment, Conservation and Parks and take steps to fix it.

-Only trained and certified operators sample and test Peel’s drinking water.
+Only trained and certified operators sample and test water from Peel’s drinking water systems.

 These certified operators: